lubuntu-team/identity/README.md

 Defining the exclusion zone.

-The logo must always have a clear surrounding it, free fromany other element.
+The logo must always have a clear surrounding it, free from any other element.
 ![](/images/03.png)

 ## SYMBOL

 The symbol is the new LXQt desktop hummingbird mascot.
-It's position is calculated to appear visually centered and balanced.
+It’s position is calculated to appear visually centered and balanced.
 The bird must be white, not transparent, nor of any other colour.